tdwg/website/conferences/2023/instructions-for-editors/index.md

 The editorial review process may begin for any abstract once it has cleared the preliminary assessment (i.e., flagged `accepted with revisions`).
 The diagram below splits the editorial process into two parts but both the Review for Language and the Review for Content need to be assessed before authors are notified about revisions and clarifications needed/requested by the reviewers.
 An exception may be made if the language review is extensive and is a barrier to assessing content.

-**Session editors should NEVER use the `Send Feedback` button**.
-Communications with authors are limited to Volume editors and SCs who opt-in for this responsibility.
+**Session editors and Session coordinators should NEVER use the `Send Feedback` button**.
+Communications with authors are limited to Volume editors.

 ![ARPHA Review Process](https://static.tdwg.org/images/journal/arpha-editorial-review.png "ARPHA Editorial Review Process Flowchart")